NguyenAndrew/careen/README.md

 A: The entire Careen.js stack is used on the front end.
 Node + Enzyme + Express + Cucumber is used for testing.
 The application uses React (Made with [Create React App](https://facebook.github.io/create-react-app/)) and Axios.

 ---

 Q: Can I see my changes live while developing?

 A: Yes! ```npm run dev:all``` uses Create React App to watch changes on the React application and Nodemon to watch changes on the back end server.

+---

+Q: What does ```npm run test:watch:all``` do in the Full_Stack directory?

+A: This command allows for quick continuous BDD/TDD.
+To use, open up a second terminal/shell/command prompt, and execute this command there.
+When changes on src or test are made and saved, the tests will automatically re-run without having to reload the transpiler (Babel).
+This feature is achieved through babel-watch.
+Refer to https://github.com/kmagiera/babel-watch for more details.